How to start weaning your baby: top tips from expert Annabel Karmel

 My baby hates being the clean-up job after a round of food exploration in baby-led weaning

 Try taking baby out of their highchair and cleaning them up while sitting them on your knee.
 That way, they are less likely to associate the negativity of having their face and hands wiped within their immediate feeding space.

 Should I stick to the foods my baby likes?

 It’s true that babies like familiar foods, but food habits are formed early, so if you keep offering a range of nutritious, wholesome foods, there’s more chance they’ll eat healthily when they’re older.

-Myth 8.
-Bigger babies need to be weaned earlier
+Is it true that bigger babies need to be weaned earlier?

 Babies who are big for their age do not need solids earlier than other babies – it’s what’s going on inside that counts.
 Babies are ready for solids when their digestive systems are developed enough to cope.
 That’s not before 17 weeks.